 Nike Metcon 5

 The Nike Metcon is always a top contender in the gym space — the fifth iteration of this sneaker is pretty darn close to the perfect weightlifting shoe.
 If CrossFit is your workout of choice, or you like to hit the gym and only lift weights, this is the shoe for you.
 The grip is tough and will help you crush sled pushes and pulls without slipping.
 There’s not much cushioning between your feet and the ground, so there’s more of a stable launch point for tuck jumps and power cleans — and the sneakers are a breeze to tighten with an added sixth lace loop option.
-The colors are bolder with version 5.0, and if you’re heading to just lift, you can add in a Hyperlift insert under your heel (that comes with each sneaker).
+If you’re heading out to just lift, you can also add the included Hyperlift insert under each heel.

 Reebok Crossfit Nano 9